anic17/Batch-Antivirus/README.md

 ## Does web protection register websites I visit?

 No, Batch Antivirus doesn't collect **any** data.
 Privacy is always important for us.
+Batch Antivirus uses the command `netstat -no` to get active connections to the PC.
+Then it compares to the file `VirusDataBaseIP.bav` and if the IP is found, it's a malicious website.
+So no, we don't collect any data.

 ## Hey!
 I accidentally downloaded some malware, where can I send SHA256 hash?